gazebosim/docs/tutorials/sensor/sensor_demo.md

 </model>
 ```

+It is just a simple model with one link of box shape.
 You can check the [Build your own robot tutorial](../SDF/car_demo.sdf) to know how to build models.
 Now run the world and make sure that the wall appear in the simulation like this

 ![wall_in_world](sensor_wall.png)